-• 3 creative music-making projects in school with LSO Animateur Rachel Leach and LSO musicians
+• three creative projects (one per term) including visits to your school from course leader Rachel Leach and LSO musicians

-• Project training and support sessions for 1 teacher across 1 year
+• a series of project training and support sessions throughout the year

-• Access to LSO Discovery Teacher CPD workshop days for staff and teachers from your school
+• free places to CPD workshop days for staff and teachers from your school

-Music in the Classroom provides students with access to professional musicians in an engaging and unconventional way, providing opportunities to experience high-quality live music-making and a ‘way in’ to western classical music.
-By using instruments available in school, students will create group compositions, develop musical skills and understanding, build confidence in creative decision making and learn to explore musical ideas, listen to themselves and others and work collaboratively.
+Music in the Classroom gives students access to world-class musicians in an engaging and unconventional way, providing opportunities to experience high-quality live music-making and a ‘way in’ to western classical music.
+Using instruments available in school, students will work collaboratively to create group compositions, develop musical skills, build confidence in creative decision making, learn to explore musical ideas, and listen to themselves and others.

 Who is it for?

-Music in the Classroom is open to primary schools in *East London and for specifically Key Stage 2 students and teachers (specifically in the boroughs of Barking & Dagenham, Bexley, Greenwich, Hackney,Havering, Lewisham, Newham, Redbridge, Tower Hamlets, Waltham Forest).
+Music in the Classroom is open to Primary schools in East London (in the boroughs of Barking & Dagenham, Bexley, Greenwich, Hackney,Havering, Lewisham, Newham, Redbridge, Tower Hamlets, Waltham Forest) and is targeted at Key Stage 2 teachers and students.
 We are unable to offer places to independent schools.

 Benefits to the School